-Cider vinegar, long revered and used as a remedy for dozens of ailments, is reemerging from the kitchen pantry as a trusted source of healing.
+Cider vinegar, long revered and used as a remedy for dozens of ailments, has more healing power than ever with the addition of potent spices.

 Cider Vinegar in Modern Medicine